microsoft/cookie-doh/README.md

 -----------------------------------------------------------------

-## :rocket: Getting Started with cookie-doh
+## :rocket: Getting started with cookie-doh

 This template uses [_copier_](https://github.com/copier-org/copier) to create new repositories.
 If you don't have _copier_, follow the [installation instructions](https://copier.readthedocs.io/en/stable/#installation).